Swichllc/PyRevit-Wood-Framing-extension/README.md

 WoodFraming.extension/
 ```

-When loaded in Revit, the extension adds a `Wood Framing` tab with a `Wood Framing` panel and `Wood Framing` pulldown.
+When loaded in Revit, the extension adds a `Wood Framing` tab with a `Wood Framing` panel and `Material Takeoffs` panel.

 ## Current status